Thandeka325/binary_trees/README.md

 # __Print function__
 To match the examples in the tasks, we are given this [function](https://github.com/alx-tools/0x1C.c)

 This function is used only for visualization purposes.
-You don’t have to push it to your repo.
-It may not be used during the correction

 # __Resources__